How are synthetic cannabinoids different from plant-derived ones?

 Definition and function of cannabinoids

-Cannabinoids are compounds that interact with cannabinoid receptors in our cells, influencing various bodily functions such as pain perception, mood, and memory.
-Research into cannabinoids has been crucial, enabling their potential use in medicine through advanced production methods.
+Cannabinoids are compounds that interact with cannabinoid receptors in cells, influencing processes like perception and memory.
+Research into these compounds has helped refine production techniques and classification.

 Diversity of cannabinoids in cannabis